huaying/instagram-crawler/README.md

   --debug               see how the program automates the browser

   --fetch_comments      fetch comments
-  # Turning on the flag might take forever to fetch data if there are too many commnets.
+  # Turning on the flag might take forever to fetch data if there are too many comments.

   --fetch_likes_plays   fetch like/play number